Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 34 projects likely impacting the area.
+AreaSearch identified 34 projects likely impacting the area.
 Notable ones include Brooks Reach Central Precinct, Fair Views Estate, West Dapto Road Upgrade, and Cleveland Road Upgrade - Stage 1 (Fowlers Road South).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.